-Ernst Schneider healed diverse severe cases of dysentery, during the Second world war, with an apple diet lacking any other treatment, which allowed Dr. Schneider to discover the extraordinary healing properties of the fantastic fruit of the apple tree that is entirely medicinal.
+Ernst Schneider healed diverse severe cases of dysentery during the Second World War with an apple diet lacking any other treatment.
+This allowed Dr. Schneider to discover the extraordinary healing properties of the fantastic fruit of the apple tree, which is entirely medicinal.
 Apples are a medicinal food par excellence.

 - APPLE PECTIN: Naturally occurring fiber found in many fruits and vegetables such as red apples